 The whole experience was amazing.
 We all worked hard for the qualification, but we had plenty of time to chill.
 The accommodation was everything we needed with comfy beds, and only a short walk from the slopes and bars.
 The quality of the training definitely gave us the upper hand compared to similar programs and the 100% pass rate is proof.
 I could not recommend this more to anyone thinking about working a ski season abroad.

-It is worth mentioning that up to now, most who have expressed a desire to take up employment after the course have been successful in the interview.
-Once in employment, you can expect a competitive weekly salary and an exceptional crew of instructors to work alongside.
+Once in employment, you can expect a competitive wage and an exceptional crew of instructors to work alongside.